Optimal size for emergence of self-replicating polymer system: III. Optimal volume for the transition and its relation with unstable state

 We now study the probabilistic chemical reaction system by the Gillespie algorithm \cite{gillespie1977exact}.
 Examples of the time series of the number of molecules are shown in Fig.\ref{figtimeseries}, for different values of $V$, where the initial condition of the number of dimers and tetramers is set to zero.
 As shown, the transition from the inactive to active state is observed at a certain time, while for small $V$, there also exists transition back from the active to inactive state.

 We now define the transition time to the active state by the time when the concentrations of both dimers and tetramers $n_2/V, n_4/V$ exceed the value given by the active fixed point $C(x_2^c,x_4^c)$ in the rate equation.
-The volume dependency of the transition time is plotted in Fig.\ref{figltou}.
+The volume dependency of the transition time is plotted in Fig.\ref{fig:vdependb}.
 As can be seen in the figure there is a minimum transition time at a certain optimal volume $V_{opt}$.
 By decreasing $V$ below $V_{opt}$, the transition time increases asymptotically as $V^{-1}$, while for $V> V_{opt}$, it increases exponentially with the volume.

 We computed $V_{opt}$ by varying the parameters $k$ and $\mu$.
-Interestingly, as shown in Fig.\ref{figxbvopt}(a), these optimal volumes, when plotted as a function of $x_4^b$, i.e., the tetramer concentration at the unstable fixed point in rate equation, are fitted on a single curve, given by $V_{opt} \sim 1/x_4^b$\cite{about-unitconversion}, for all the parameter values \cite{about-paramvalue}.
+Interestingly, as shown in Fig.\ref{fig:xbvopt}, these optimal volumes, when plotted as a function of $x_4^b$, i.e., the tetramer concentration at the unstable fixed point in rate equation, are fitted on a single curve, given by $V_{opt} \sim 1/x_4^b$ \cite{about-unitconversion}, for all the parameter values.
+(If backward reaction rate $\alpha$ is close to zero, the polymer concentration could be higher than the monomer at the unstable fixed point, and in this case, the monomer number that satisfies $1/x_4^b$ is less than unity for small $V$, and the optimal volume cannot exist.
+Apart from this unrealistic case this relationship of the optimal volume generally holds.)

 We now explain the origin of this optimal volume and its relationship with $x_4^b$.
-First of all, this minimum value is not observed in the volume dependency of the transition time estimated by the Fokker--Planck equation (FP), which is obtained by the Kramers--Moyal expansion or the chemical Langevin equation \cite{van1992stochastic}, as the expansion by $1/V$.
-For our model ($\alpha = 1, x_1 = 1$), the FP equation is obtained as
+First of all, by using the standard formalism \cite{van1992stochastic} master equation is approximated by the Fokker--Planck equation (FP) for large volume.
+It is obtained by the Kramers--Moyal expansion or the chemical Langevin equation, as the expansion by $1/V$.
+For our model ($\alpha = 1, x_1 = 1$), the FP equation is straightforwardly obtained as